 2. Poor User Adoption

 You could successfully implement the best CMMS software program on the market.
-Yet, you could still experience ERP failure due to one reason: user adoption.
-Technology cannot add value to your organization if no one on your team is using it.
+Yet, you could still experience failure.
+This is often due to a lack of user adoption.

-There are a few different reasons why users could resist adopting CMMS software.
+There are a few reasons why users could resist adopting CMMS software.
 These include:

 • Feeling left out of the software selection process